TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 * Send escape key signal to the PC

 ### How to calibrate
+##### These instructions apply to the standalone on-board calibration process; the Calibration screens in the OpenFIRE App has a similar procedure with more info to guide the user through the process.
 1. Select the profile to calibrate - either through pressing A/B/Start/Select in the Hotkey Pause Mode, or selecting in the Simple Pause Menu - and pull the trigger to begin calibration.
 Alternatively, calibration can be initialized from the OpenFIRE App.
 2. Shoot the pointer at center of the screen and press the trigger while keeping a steady aim.
 3. The mouse should move to the four edges of the screen; first topmost, bottommost, leftmost, rightmost.
 Shoot the edge of the screen where the cursor is at.